-The preferred alternative will provide a consistent cross section consisting of two 11-foot lanes, two 4-foot shoulders and a 5.5-foot sidewalk.
+The preferred alternative will provide a consistent cross section consisting of two 11-foot lanes, two 4foot shoulders and a 5.5-foot sidewalk.
 From Meade Avenue to Driftway, a 7-foot shoulder will be provided on the south side of Atlantic Avenue for resident permit parking.
 The proposed improvements will occur primarily within the existing road right-of-way although minor permanent easements are required to provide a minimum 5.5-foot wide sidewalk with the 7-foot shoulder.
 The proposed storm drainage system includes a closed system with deep sump sedimentation catch basins and/or manholes.
-No new storm drainage outlets are proposed, and existing outlet points will be retained with many of the outlets discharging into Straits Pond.
-Coastal vegetated wetland/salt marsh that is impacted by the proposed rockfill slope around Straits Pond and culvert improvements will be replicated at a ratio of 1.1:1.
+No new storm drainage outlets are proposed, and existing outlet points will be replaced in the same locations with many of the outlets discharging into Straits Pond.
+Coastal vegetated wetlands/salt marsh that are impacted by the proposed drainage work around Straits Pond will be replicated at a ratio of 1.1:1.
+The preferred alternative includes necessary upgrades to roadway infrastructure along Atlantic Avenue and safety improvements/ accommodations for all roadway users.
+As identified in the previous section and discussed in the following section, the preferred alternative proposes improvements to the Atlantic Avenue road corridor, avoids impacts to the extent feasible and mitigates environmental resource areas to increase overall function and value to Straits Pond and its adjacent intercoastal zone.
+NOTE: The purpose of the alternatives analysis is to consider what effect changing the parameters and/or siting of a project, or components thereof, will have on the environment, keeping in mind that the objective of the MEPA review process is to avoid or minimize damage to the environment to the greatest extent feasible.
+Examples of alternative projects include alternative site locations, alternative site uses, and alternative site configurations.